dtesfai/voipms-python/README.md

 ## Usage

 The library needs to be configured with your account's email and API password, the latter of which can be created [here](https://voip.ms/m/api.php).
-Set the variables `voipms.email` and `voipms.apikey` to their respective values:
+Once that's been done, create a Client object as shown below:

 ```python
 from voipms.api import Client